 Please note that when we evaluate customer supplied artwork, a charge of $100 will be applied if your artwork must be re-submitted.
 If your artwork is high-resolution and found usable, then the evaluation charge is waived.

 If you created your artwork in Quark, Adobe Illustrator, Corel Draw, Corel PhotoPaint or as a .pdf, please include the font or fonts.

-If you’d like us to print a color photo in black and white or Sepia, be sure to let us know.
+In addition, if you’d like us to print a color photo in black and white or Sepia, be sure to let us know.

+Receiving unusable artwork means spending time making it usable.
 Below we’ve created a handy list of what your artwork should (and shouldn’t) strive to be.
-Because we all need goals, right?

 What Useable Artwork Is